Dramatic video shows moment Ohio police officer saves unresponsive 3-year-old girl

 “This incident emphasizes the importance of CPR training.
 The Division will undergo refresher training this year to better prepare officers for such a scenario.
 We encourage everyone to become certified in CPR, as these lifesaving skills can make a significant difference in emergencies like this one.”

-This article originally appeared on USA TODAY: Ohio police officer uses CPR to save unresponsive 3 year old: Watch
+This article originally appeared on Cincinnati Enquirer: Ohio police officer uses CPR to save unresponsive 3 year old: Watch